sd2psXtd/firmware/README.md

 | Variant       | `RETAIL`, `PROTO`, `ARCADE`           |
 | FlippedScreen | `ON`, `OFF`                           |

+*Note: Make sure there is an empty line at the end of the ini file.*

 ## General: Support for Other RP2040-Based MMCE Devices

 Support for different MMCE devices that share the same MCU has been added: